Shaftesbury Remembers The Great War 1914-1919

 Background: focusing on life in and around Shaftesbury before, during and after the war.

 We felt it was very important to collect family stories before they are lost forever, and to share them with future generations.
 Over 90 people talked to us, allowed photographs to be scanned and donated artefacts now displayed in Gold Hill Museum.
-This unique archive of local and family history can be viewed as hard copy in a series of folders and on a dedicated computer in Room 8.
+This unique archive of local and family history can be viewed as hard copy in a series of folders in Room 8.